 The whole team knew that the assassination mission was suicide.
-Rebane, Daniil, Ivanov, and Trash passed the SERE course with excellent marks.
+Rebane, Daniil, and Ivanov passed the SERE course with excellent marks.
 But now, every inch of her felt naked and vulnerable as the convoy arrived at the headquarters.
 Her first rough-handed interrogation was just around the corner.

 The enemy team erupted from the truck with their catch.
 The private took Rebane’s arm and steadied her on the street when her numb legs gave away.

-“Mind the stairs,” he said with a friendly voice as the dim lobby devoured them all.
+“Mind the stairs,” he said with a friendly voice as the dim lobby devoured them.

 She found her comrades standing in a row next to the wall.
 Rebane inched closer to Ivanov – an expert in resistance liaison, and Daniil- her spotter.
-Brushing against Daniil’s side meant that she wasn’t facing the enemy alone.
+Brushing against Daniil’s side meant that she didn’t face the enemy alone.
 If the prisoners interacted among themselves in any way, the guards used their telescope truncheons without hesitation.